 It doesn’t sugar-coat or romanticize poverty.

 The Gallaghers are poor- like, “kids get jobs around age 13” poor- and the show doesn’t shy away from that fact.
-The opening scene involves the whole family sitting around the breakfast table, literally pulling change out of their pockets to pay the gas bill.
+The opening scene of the pilot depicts the children sitting at the breakfast table, literally pulling change out of their pockets to pay the gas bill.
 They can’t afford a car, and are frequently seen working odd jobs to make ends meet.
 Various sub-plots have revolved around the heat being shut off, pooling money to buy food, and difficulty accessing education.
 This is a theme in their community as a whole, and unlike previous “working class” shows like Roseanne, it’s never exploited or played for laughs- this is their lives.

 To quote the show, “F**king Gallaghers!”

 The series stars the Gallagher clan in all their unbridled glory.
 There’s Frank, the alcoholic deadbeat father; actor William H. Macy has won multiple awards and received two Emmy nominations for his performance.
-The oldest daughter, Fiona, is about 21 when the show starts, and it quickly becomes clear that she’s been responsible for the entire family since she was a teenager (their drug-addicted, mentally unstable mother abandoned the family years ago).
-Phillip “Lip” Gallagher is a womanizer, schemer, and apparent genius- however, his family’s poverty makes education hard to come by, despite his obvious intellect.
-Ian Gallagher begins as a closeted ROTC member, and his struggle to accept himself is one of the show’s most touching performances.
-Then there’s nurturing Debbie, troublemaking Carl, and quiet Liam.
+The oldest daughter, Fiona (Emmy Rossum), is about 21 when the show starts, and it quickly becomes clear that she’s been responsible for the entire family since she was a teenager (their drug-addicted, mentally unstable mother abandoned the family years ago).
+Phillip “Lip” Gallagher (Jeremy Allen White) is a womanizer, schemer, and apparent genius- however, his family’s poverty makes education hard to come by, despite his obvious intellect.
+Ian Gallagher (Cameron Monaghan) begins as a closeted ROTC member, and his struggle to accept himself is one of the show’s most touching performances.
+Then there’s nurturing Debbie (Emma Kenney), troublemaking Carl (Ethan Cutkofsky), and quiet Liam.

 Multi-dimensional female characters.

 The women of Shameless are shown as imperfect, dynamic beings struggling for independence despite their poverty.
 Fiona is shown as the breadwinner of the family and it is revealed that she was forced to drop out of high school to care for her siblings.
-Veronica, Fiona’s neighbor and best friend, is allowed to have moments of vulnerability despite her vivacious personality.
+Veronica “V” Fisher (Shanola Hampton), Fiona’s neighbor and best friend, is allowed to have moments of vulnerability despite her vivacious personality.
 None of the female characters fall into the one-dimensional “strong independent woman” trope- they’re allowed to have moments of emotion and retribution despite their dynamism.

 The counterpart to the our intrepid main family, the Milkovich clan hails from the same neighborhood- and make the Gallaghers look like the Kennedys.
 Despite being frequently in and out of prison, the Milkoviches brought us fan favorite Mickey Milkovich, whose character development ultimately becomes the best in the series.
 His sister Mandy is tough, moody, and complicated.
 She often shows the graver realities poverty bears on women, but refuses to be looked down upon.